 Transcript requests are processed in the order in which they are received.
 Transcripts will not be released if money is owed to St. Mary’s University.

-A student who is dissatisfied with a grade should first discuss the grade with the course instructor within 15 days of receiving the grade.
+A student who is dissatisfied with a grade must first discuss the grade with the course instructor within 15 days of receiving the grade.
 If this does not resolve the matter to the student’s satisfaction, the student may wish to discuss the matter with the Area Chair.
 The Chair will require a copy of the instructions given to the student and the assignment or test in dispute and any other relevant materials.

 If the student is not satisfied with the appeal to the instructor and Area Chair, and still believes that an error has been made, feels an injustice has been done, or has substantial new evidence, the student may make a formal grade appeal.

-All formal grade appeals must be made in writing to the Enrolment Services Office within 30 days of receiving the grade.
+All formal grade appeals must be made by completing a Formal Grade Appeal Request form within 30 days of receiving the grade.
 The form must include a descriptive letter stating the basis of appealing the grade (e.g., error has been made, injustice has been done, etc.).
 The student will pay a $25 fee for each grade appealed.
 This fee will be credited back to the student’s account only if the appeal results in an increase in the grade.